agrisfao/recommender/README.md

 The Recommender System computes meaningful combinations between two or more datasets federated by SemaGrow: the computation of combinations is based on the matching of AGROVOC URIs between datasets.

+### System Requirements

+- java >= 1.6 (Mandatory)
+- git >= 1.8.1.4 (to download the project from GitHub: other solutions may be adopted)
+- maven >= 3.0.3 (to edit the code and build a new jar: you can also work with the provided command line application, without using Maven)
+- linux environment (the provided command line application comes with a bash script to execute the code.
+A developer can replace the bash script with another one, as a bat script for Windows)

 ### Execute the command line application

 The folder `executable` contains the command line application, including the bash script `start.sh` to run the recommender system.
 It contains two folders: